Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CQNpIStn7SM.md

 > [Music]
 >
-> we get a mark six belt in the future uh it's possible we don't know yet
+> we get a mark six belt in the future, it's possible we don't know yet